davsan06/lsst-alerts-at-uzh/docs/source/ingest.rst

 In this section we will proceed through all the relevant data processing steps to take raw DECam science data through to coadd outputs.
 These processed data will output into the `OUTPUT` `CHAINED` collection: ::

-   OUTPUT=DECam/runs/merian9813/w_2022_26
+   OUTPUT=DECam/runs/desgw_pilot/v29_2_1

-Here, the `w_2022_26` is a reference to the weekly of the LSST Science Pipelines used to reduce these data.
+Here, the `v29_2_1` is a reference to the 29.2.1 major release of the LSST Science Pipelines used to reduce these data.

 Processing consists of four main steps: